Industrial Waste Heat Recovery Systems

-Reducing emissions-intensity for industry by developing profitable, clean energy projects from waste heat.
+Reducing emissions-intensity for industry by developing profitable, clean energy projects with waste heat recovery systems.

 Terrapin develops waste heat to power projects for industrial clients seeking to lower their emissions-intensity.
 We offer a turnkey solution that maps and evaluates their waste heat resource and converts it into useable and valuable energy.